maneshwaran/Amazon-app/README.md

-Building an E-Commerce Application Using MERN STACK
+Building an Sample E-Commerce Application Using MERN STACK for learning purpose